Operationalising Representation in Natural Language Processing: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper has operationalised a notion of representation suitable for contemporary NLP practice (and deep learning more generally).

-By showing that a philosophically-informed notion of representation can be embedded into an NLP setting, I hope to have provided philosophers of cognitive science a gateway for applying well-developed theories of representation to contemporary debates in deep learning.
-As emphasised, the three criteria I've operationalised do not by themselves constitute a theory of representation (for example, they say little about how to fix determinacy of content).
+By showing that a philosophically-informed notion of representation can be embedded into an NLP setting, I hope to have provided philosophers of cognitive science a gateway for applying well-developed theories of representation to contemporary debates in deep learning, as well as assisting them in using examples from contemporary NLP to compare theories of representation.
+As emphasised, the criteria I've operationalised do not by themselves constitute a full theory of representation (for example, they say little about how to fix determinacy of content).
 There is rich philosophical work to be done here, some of which was gestured at in Section \ref{three criteria}; my intention is that this paper gives philosophers a toolkit for translating fuller accounts of representation into a novel empirical setting, where they can help make better sense of machine learning practice.

-This also lays the groundwork for related projects, such as operationalising `representational explanation' of deep learning models.
-To the extent that `what the model represents' matters to downstream normative questions (as in \hyperlink{example 2}{Example 2}), this work should also be of interest to AI ethicists.
+Furthermore, as evidenced by my discussion of the grounding problem, philosophers are increasingly interested in questions in the development of AI, such as those related to understanding, explanation and agency.
+Not only do answers to many of these questions depend on claims about representation, but there is also consensus among philosophers that empirical work (especially interpretability work) should bear upon them; by organising this work and drawing out its philosophical implications, I hope that readers of the paper will be better-placed to engage with these issues.
+Finally, to the extent that `what the model represents' matters to downstream normative questions (as in \hyperlink{example 2}{Example 2}), this work should also be of interest to AI ethicists.